-You can also check out our neutral atom quantum computing post!
+You can also check out our list of the top neutral atom quantum computing companies!

 On the upside, a quantum computer using trapped ions as qubits can operate at room temperature, has very low error rates, and — in theory, at least — is easy to entangle a large number of qubits.

 However, there are downsides to using trapped ions: one being they are slow if we compare them to qubits used in other modalities.
 Another, unfortunately — and this is a big one — is they are difficult to scale due to the complexity of the system, which requires things like vacuums and lasers to control the qubits.

 If you want to learn more, we’ve compiled the most comprehensive list of the top quantum computing companies available!

 Trapped Ion Quantum Computing is a method of quantum computing that uses ions (charged atoms) suspended in a magnetic or electric field as qubits (quantum bits) for information processing.
 It uses ion traps, which are devices that can contain a single ion or multiple ions in order to perform controlled operations on them.
 These trapped ions are then manipulated using laser beams, electric fields, and magnetic fields in order to process information.
 By controlling the interactions between these qubits, complex calculations can be performed, allowing for the computation of problems that would otherwise not be possible with classical computing.